ProfessionalWiki/Maps/INSTALL.md

+# Maps installation

-This is the install file for the Maps extension.
+These are the installation and configuration instructions for the [Maps extension](../README.md).

-Extension page on mediawiki.org: https://www.mediawiki.org/wiki/Extension:Maps
-Latest version of the install file: https://gerrit.wikimedia.org/r/gitweb?p=mediawiki/extensions/Maps.git;a=blob;f=INSTALL

-== Requirements ==
+## Dependencies

 <table>
 	<tr>